GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Running the case
 ---------------------------------

-This is a moderate-sized example, so it is reccomended to run this problem in parallel.
+This is a moderate-sized example, so it is recommended to run this problem in parallel.
 For example, this will run the code on the debug partition using a total of 36 cores:

 ``srun -n 36 -ppdebug geosx_bin_dir/geosx -i hydrofracture_processed.xml -x 6 -y 2 -z 3``